 The number of parents who say they always supervise their children while they’re online has gone down in the last three years from 30% to just 19%.
 Meanwhile, 41% of children now access the internet at a friend’s house or on the go, compared to 31% in 2013, which in part may be due to the increasing popularity of tablets with younger children.

-Carolyn Bunting, General Manager of Internet Matters, said the rise was down to technology becoming more affordable and increasingly more mobile.
+Carolyn Bunting, CEO of Internet Matters, said the rise was down to technology becoming more affordable and increasingly more mobile.

 She said: “Millions of children in Britain will be unwrapping new smartphones or tablets on Christmas morning and, as our research suggests, many will use them immediately to share their Christmas online.